Financial Aid Resources

 Find ways to pay for college and manage costs to stay on your postsecondary path.

 Follow the steps below to secure financial aid and make informed choices of where to go to college and how to pay for it.
 High school students can also download our senior year checklist.

 Create a college list that factors in affordability.

-The FAFSA checklist is also available in Arabic, Cape Verdean, Haitian Creole, Portuguese, Chinese, Spanish, and Vietnamese.
+After your child completes their section, they may invite you to contribute your information.
+Also available in Arabic, Cape Verdean, Haitian Creole, Portuguese, Simplified Chinese, Spanish, and Vietnamese.

 If selected for verification, you're required to provide requested documents in order to receive financial aid.

 If you submitted a CSS Profile, you may be required to complete the Institutional Documentation Service (IDOC).

 Understand your aid offers and compare the total costs of attending different colleges.